Raychanan/exercise-2/README.md

 Use at least two fonts other than the system default.
 You do not need to include any animation or other interactive elements, but are welcome to.

-Create a folder called `exercise_2`.
-It should include a single `.html` document and a single CSS file (instead of putting your CSS directly in the `<style>` element).
-When you are done, push the `exercise_2` folder to your class repository on GitLab.
+Clone this repositoriy, and edit `index.html` and `styles/landing.css`.
+Put all your styling into `landing.css` instead of putting your CSS directly in a `<style>` element or as a `style` attribute.
+You only need to make the landing page.
+There's no need to make a second `html` file, and all your links can have `href="#"`.

 Remember to include in your submission any classmates you collaborated with and any materials you consulted.
 Because these pages are for imaginary organizations you have each made up, *we expect them to be fairly different from one another.*

 ### Grading Rubric:
+  * 1 point: Header with navigation elements
-  * 1 point: Header, hero element with call to action button or link, and footer are all laid out correctly on desktop
+  * 1 point: Hero element with a call to action button or link
-  * 1 point: Mobile layout, with correct use of media queries
+  * 1 point: Footer with links to "meta" pages: "About Us", "Terms of Service", "Privacy", etc.
   * 1 point: Correct use of one column-count layout
+  * 1 point: Column-count changes to fewer columns on a narrow screen width (<500px)
   * 1 point: Correct use of one flexbox layout
+  * 1 point: Flex direction changes to vertical on a narrow screen width
   * 1 point: Correct use of one grid layout
+  * 1 point: Grid changes to fewer columns on a narrow screen width
+  * 1 point: Header and footer change to a vertical layout or are hidden on a narrow screen width

 ### Resources:
 - [Designing Hero Images - Smashing Magazine](https://www.smashingmagazine.com/2017/06/designing-hero-images/)